wafflesJ/6502-Emulator/README.md

 | clb        | No    | Clear screen buffer |
 | cls        | No    | Clear screen |
 | ssb        | No    | Set screen to buffer |
+# Notes:
+- Some instructions may be broken or not function the same as the 6502
+- Some instructions are missing I have removed some instructions like `rti` (Return Interupt) becuase they no longer have purpose in the emulator, others just havn't been implemented yet
+- Registers and memory can hold values far greater than 256(Max byte size) but byte based instructions treat the values like a byte rotates are mostly effected
+- The clock speed may be set to any value but values over 10 Million may cause your browser to severly lag or crash, becuase of this a warning is givin every time a value beyond this is set